4th Cavalry Regiment (United States): Civil War

-As early as 1854, the War Department had been wanting to redesignate all mounted regiments as cavalry and to renumber them in order of seniority.
-As the 1st Cavalry Regiment was the fourth oldest mounted regiment in terms of active service, it was redesignated as the 4th United States Cavalry Regiment on 3 August 1861.
+As early as 1854, the War Department had wanted to redesignate all mounted regiments as cavalry and renumber them in order of seniority.
+As the 1st Cavalry Regiment was the fourth-oldest mounted regiment in active service, it was redesignated the 4th United States Cavalry Regiment on 3 August 1861.

-Most of the regiment was assigned to the Western Theater and fought against Confederates in Tennessee, Missouri, Arkansas, and the Indian Territory.
+Most of the regiment was assigned to the Western Theater and fought against the Confederates in Tennessee, Missouri, Arkansas, and the Indian Territory.
 In 1861–62, two companies served with distinction in Virginia in the Army of the Potomac before being reunited with the rest of the regiment in Tennessee.
-Those companies fought in the major battles of First Bull Run, the Peninsula Campaign, Fredericksburg and Antietam.
+Those companies fought in the major battles of First Bull Run, the Peninsula Campaign, Fredericksburg, and Antietam.

 The bulk of the regiment fought gallantly and continuously in the western theater from Shiloh to Macon, participating in the fights at Chickamauga, Stones River, and Battle of Nashville.

 Civil War service

 With so many regiments being sent east for the war effort, the 1st U.S. Cavalry was initially kept on the frontier until militia-type units were raised to protect against Indian raids.
 On 22 June 1861, former 1st Cavalry officer George McClellan, now a major general, requested Company A and Company E to serve as his personal escort.
-These two companies saw action in the Bull Run, Peninsula, Antietam and Fredericksburg campaigns, not rejoining the regiment until 1864.
+These two companies saw action in the Bull Run, Peninsula, Antietam, and Fredericksburg campaigns, and did not rejoin the regiment until 1864.
 The rest of the 1st Cavalry was committed to action in Mississippi and Missouri.

-Since 1854 it had been advocated to redesignate all mounted regiments as cavalry and to renumber them in order of seniority.
+Since 1854, it had been advocated that all mounted regiments be redesignated as cavalry and renumbered in order of seniority.
 This was done on 3 August 1861.
-As the 1st Cavalry was the fourth oldest mounted regiment, it was redesignated as the 4th Cavalry Regiment.
+As the 1st Cavalry was the fourth-oldest mounted regiment, it was redesignated the 4th Cavalry Regiment.

-During the early years of the Civil War, Union commanders scattered their cavalry regiments, conducting company, squadron (two company) and battalion (four company) operations.
-The 4th Cavalry was no exception, with its companies scattered from the Mississippi River to the Atlantic Coast carrying out the traditional cavalry missions of reconnaissance, screening and raiding.
+During the early years of the Civil War, Union commanders dispersed their cavalry regiments, conducting company-, squadron (two companies), and battalion (four companies) operations.
+The 4th Cavalry was no exception, with its companies scattered from the Mississippi River to the Atlantic Coast carrying out the traditional cavalry missions of reconnaissance, screening, and raiding.

-In the first phases of the war in the West, companies of 4th Cavalry saw action in various Missouri, Mississippi and Kentucky campaigns, as well as the seizure of Forts Henry and Donelson and the Battle of Shiloh.
+In the first phases of the war in the West, companies of the 4th Cavalry saw action in various Missouri, Mississippi, and Kentucky campaigns, as well as the seizure of Forts Henry and Donelson and the Battle of Shiloh.
 On 31 December 1862, a two-company squadron of the 4th Cavalry attacked and routed a Confederate cavalry brigade near Murfreesboro, Tennessee.
-In 1863–64, companies of the 4th saw further action in Tennessee, Georgia and Mississippi.
+In 1863–64, companies of the 4th saw further action in Tennessee, Georgia, and Mississippi.
 On 30 June 1863, another squadron charged a six-gun battery of Confederate artillery near Shelbyville, Tennessee, capturing the entire battery and three hundred prisoners.